History of the Department

 Fire Department Established

-Following the devastating fire of 1887, which claimed a large portion of the downtown market place and Cathedral Basilica, the need for a paid City Fire Department became apparent.
+Following the devastating fire of 1887, which claimed a large portion of the downtown market place and Cathedral Basilica, the need for additional City Fire protection became apparent.
 A large fire bell was installed at City Hall in 1901 which alerted residents and firefighters of fire.
 The City also approved a Citywide alarm phone system on December 24, 1901.

-In 1902 the City of St Augustine Fire Department was established.
+In 1902 the St Augustine Fire Company became the City of St Augustine Fire Department.
 Wealthy industrialist Henry Flagler donated a building to the city, which housed our first fire station and city government offices.
 The first fire chief was C.P.
 Townsend and he had a paid force of three firefighters.

 Horses Drawn Engines